Michael Ellis (British politician): Political career

 In July 2014, Ellis was successful in calling for the Parliamentary authorities to officially mark the assassination of a former member of Parliament for Northampton, Spencer Perceval, who had become Prime Minister, and who was shot and killed in the House of Commons in 1812.
 The Parliamentary authorities agreed to install a brass plaque in St Stephen's Hall commemorating the notable assassination and Ellis called this a "fitting tribute" to the former prime minister and historic Northampton figure.

 In October 2014, the Northampton Chronicle & Echo newspaper reported that Ellis had been canvassing in Northampton when he came across a medical emergency and performed cardiopulmonary resuscitation (CPR) on a constituent.

 Ellis was re-elected at the 2015 general election.
-He beat Sally Keeble by 3,245 votes (42%) to secure his seat in the House of Commons.
+He beat Sally Keeble by 3,245 votes (42%) to retain his seat in the House of Commons.

 In May 2016, it emerged that Ellis was one of a number of Conservative MPs being investigated by police in the 2015 general election party spending investigation, for allegedly spending more than the legal limit on constituency election campaign expenses.
 However, in May 2017, the Crown Prosecution Service said that while there was evidence of inaccurate spending returns, it did not "meet the test" for further action.

 In July 2016, Ellis was made an Assistant Whip (HM Treasury) and became Deputy Leader of the House of Commons.

 Ellis was opposed to Brexit prior to the 2016 referendum.
 He later supported Theresa May's Brexit deal, and voted against ruling out a no-deal Brexit.

 Ellis was re-elected again at the 2017 general election.
-However, his majority was reduced to 807 votes.
+However, his majority over Sally Keeble was reduced to 807 votes.

 In February 2018, following the announcement that Northamptonshire County Council had brought in a "section 114" notice, putting it in special measures following a crises in its finances, Ellis was one of seven local MPs who released a statement arguing that the problems with the authority were down to mismanagement from the Conservative councillors who led it rather than funding cuts from the Conservative Government.
 They further argued that government commissioners should take over the running of the council.

 As Arts Minister in April 2019, Ellis placed an export bar on a 500-year-old drawing by Lucas van Leyden worth £11.4 million in a bid to keep the work of art in the United Kingdom.
 He also placed an export bar on a 17th-century baroque cabinet by Roman maker Giacomo Herman and a unique 18th-century harpsichord by Joseph Mahoon.